-According to the article titled "Impact of a Dual PharmD/MBA Degree on Graduates' Academic Performance, Career Opportunities, and Earning Potential" published by the American Journal of Pharmaceutical Education, where 17 PharmD/MBA graduates were surveyed, dual degree graduates had a somewhat higher GPA than those who completed either a PharmD or MBA.
-Dual degree students reported a higher number of job interviews and 15 percent higher compensation than those completing the PharmD only.
+According to the article titled "Impact of a Dual PharmD/MBA Degree on Graduates' Academic Performance, Career Opportunities, and Earning Potential" published by the American Journal of Pharmaceutical Education, where 17 PharmD/MBA graduates were surveyed, dual-degree graduates had a somewhat higher GPA than those who completed either a PharmD or MBA solely.
+Dual-degree students also reported a higher number of job interviews and 15 percent higher compensation than those completing the PharmD only.

 Please note that the MBA Program has the following prerequisite course requirements:

-Please contact the MBA Program Office if you have any questions about MBA admission requirements.
+Please contact the MBA Program Office if you have any questions about MBA prerequisites or admission requirements.